Natalia Mauleón

-María Natalia Mauleón Piñón (born 4 February 2002) is a Mexican professional footballer who plays as a forward for Liga MX Femenil club América.
+María Natalia Mauleón Piñón (born 4 February 2002) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX Femenil side Pachuca.
+Mauleon is also part of the Mexico women's national football team.

 Career

 Mauleón was born in Acuitzio, Michoacán on 4 February 2002.

 Mauleón moved with her family to Tepotzotlán, State of Mexico and was invited by Toluca for trials at the club's facilities in 2017.
 Afterwards, she signed for Toluca.

 International career

-Mauleón was part of the Mexico U-17 women's national football team.
+Mauleón was part of the Mexico women's national under-17 football team.
 She participated in the 2018 CONCACAF Women's U-17 Championship, where the Mexican squad were runners-up.

 Mauleón was also part of the team that finished as runners-up of the 2018 FIFA U-17 Women's World Cup in Uruguay, losing the final against Spain.
 Mauleón played all Mexico's six matches, but scored no goals.